ComputeCanada/magic_castle/README.md

 `nb_nodes` defines how many compute node instances will be created.
-This integer can be between 0 and your cloud allocation instance upper limit minus 2 (you must leave room for a management and a login node).
+This integer can be between 0 and your cloud allocation instance upper limit minus 2 (you must leave room for a management node and a login node).

 This variable can be modified at any point of your cluster lifetime.